Syeda-Eman/Throw-a-joke/README.md

 # Throw a joke!

 A vibrant, arcade-style single-page web application that throws random jokes at the click of a button.
-This project was built as part of an HTML/CSS/JS crash course to master DOM text manipulation and randomized arrays without relying on visual asset bloat (like emojis or images).

 ---